miteshksingh/C-Compiler/README.md

 # Output:

 The output will print all the grammer rules needed to parse the input C program.
 A Symbol table containing all variables is displayed.
 A Quadruple table used in generating intermediate code is also displayed.
 The Output of input C program is displayed.

-# Constructs supported by the compiler

-1.Simple Variable declaration and initialization.

-2.Any Dimension Array declaration and initialization.
-(Error on Redeclaration,Undeclaration,Dimension Mismatch,etc.)

-3.If Else Constructs

-4.While Loop Constucts(Simple Sorting Programs)